This document discusses how to configure Cisco Unified Communication Manager (CUCM) Directory Integration in a Multi-Forest Environment.

 In order to let the ADAM service use the certificate, you need to put the certificate in the ADAM service's personal store:

-Grant Read permission on the server authentication certificate to the Network service account.
+In order to grant Read permission on the server authentication certificate to the Network service account, complete these steps:

 Choose the checkbox in order to use SSL in LDAP Directory page and LDAP Authentication page.